in

 If you want to cut on sodium, unfortunately, the fast-food menus are not a very good option.
 Even the smallest meals from a fast-food restaurant can easily exceed the daily limit of sodium.

-What are low sodium foods?
+What are low-sodium foods?

 A food product is called a low-sodium food when it contains only 140mg of sodium (5%) or even less in one serving.
-But as far as fast food is concerned, it cannot go that low in sodium.

-For healthy people, FDA recommends going for foods that provide less than 20% daily value of sodium.
+For healthy people, the FDA recommends going for foods that provide less than 20% daily value of sodium.

-The recommended amount of sodium on a 2000 calorie diet is 2300mg, which makes 460mg its 20%.
+The recommended amount of sodium on a 2000-calorie diet is 2300mg, which makes 460mg its 20%.

-How much salt can we consume on a low sodium diet?
+How much salt can we consume on a low-sodium diet?

-Low sodium diets vary from mild, moderate to extreme sodium restriction.
+Low sodium diets vary from mild, to moderate to extreme sodium restriction.
 But in general, a low-sodium diet means a daily consumption of less than 1500mg of sodium.

-Foods that provide 5% of DV (140 mg) can be consumed on a low sodium diet.
+Foods that provide 5% of DV (140 mg) can be consumed on a low-sodium diet.

 While available reduced-sodium fast food options may not always fulfill the FDA’s recommendation, some tips to reduce your salt intake from fast foods include: